tasb/ansible-full/labs/lab05.md

 On this playbook you use your role for creating 2 groups and 3 users.

-Pay attention on the `when` directive on the role definition, this is a conditional statement that will only run the role if the `ansible_os_family` is `RedHat`.
+Pay attention on the `when` directive on the role definition, this is a conditional statement that will only run the role if the `ansible_os_family` is `Ubuntu`.

 ## Step 07: Run the playbook